Kaisei Tanabe

-Kaisei Tanabe (田南部 魁星 (Tanabe Kaisei), born 10 July 2002) is a Japanese freestyle wrestler.
+Kaisei Tanabe (田南部 魁星, Tanabe Kaisei) is a Japanese freestyle wrestler.

 Career

 In March 2025, Tanabe won the gold medal in the men's 65 kg category at the 2025 Asian Wrestling Championships in Amman, Jordan.
 He defeated Mongolia’s Tsogbadrakh Tseveensuren with a 12–2 score in the final.

 He also earned a bronze medal at the 2017 Cadet World Wrestling Championships.

 Kaisei Tanabe is the son of Chikara Tanabe, who won an Olympic bronze medal in Greco-Roman wrestling at the 2004 Athens Olympics.
 Kaisei started wrestling at the age of 4 and eventually transitioned into freestyle, where he gained international success.